arohner/clj-r53/README.md

 Account Ids
 ===========
 Almost all fns take an argument called account-id.
 This is a map containing :user and :password.
 These are your AWS account id and secret.
-To view. go to aws.amazon.com, click on Account, click on Security Credentials. :user is the value in "Access Key ID" and :password is the value in "Secret Access Key".
+This is the same as your S3 credentials.
+To find it, go to aws.amazon.com, click on Account, click on Security Credentials. :user is the value in "Access Key ID" and :password is the value in "Secret Access Key".

 Usage
 =====